 Old Dutch Church of Sleepy Hollow is the stone church and adjoining burial ground featured in Irving's tale.
 Inside on fall evenings, Irving’s “Legend” is a one-man telling of the famous tale by candlelight with live organ accompaniment.
 More atmospheric than scary, it is suitable for the whole family.

-Sleepy Hollow and neighboring Tarrytown have a deep immigrant history resulting in a rich mix of cuisines: Italian, Greek, Mexican, Indian, French, Portuguese, Irish, Japanese, Dominican, Chinese, Ecuadorian, Thai, Moroccan, Chilean, and farmers markets featuring local produce.
-Foodies should not miss the Tarrytown and Sleepy Hollow farmers market at Patriots Park where you’ll find fresh Hudson Valley produce, meat, bread, and wine.
+Sleepy Hollow and neighboring Tarrytown have a deep immigrant history resulting in a rich mix of cuisines: Italian, Greek, Mexican, Indian, French, Portuguese, Irish, Japanese, Dominican, Chinese, Ecuadorian, Thai, Moroccan, and Chilean.
+Foodies should not miss the Tarrytown and Sleepy Hollow farmers' market at Patriots Park where you’ll find fresh Hudson Valley produce, meat, bread, and wine.

 Lefteris Gyro along Tarrytown’s charming Main Street offers the perfect lunch option—it’s casual and easy, suitable for the whole family.

-For that special night out or romantic evening, Equus offers an outstanding dining experience with breathtaking hilltop views across the Hudson Valley.
-The restaurant is open for breakfast and dinner daily, lunch Monday through Friday, brunch Saturday and Sunday.
+For that special night out or a romantic evening, Equus offers an outstanding dining experience with breathtaking hilltop views across the Hudson Valley.

 Stay at Castle Hotel and Spa and treat yourself to a Thai-inspired spa that is great for pampering or a romantic activity for couples.